oliviaw12/horizon-labs-code/team/kyle.md

 - High adaptive, willing to learn new things
 - Keeping work until meet the expectations
+- Being positive all the time

 ## Weaknesses

 - Sometimes understanding informations slow
 - Sometimes having procrastination for non-emergencies
+- I am a bit lack of imagination